Directed Graphs from Exact Covering Systems: Introduction

 For example, in Figure \ref{1(2n,2n-9)} we can see that the predecessor of $-5$ is 2, two visible $2$-descendants of 8 are 5 and 14, and 7 is an ancestor of $-1$. \\

 ECSDs have several interesting applications within number theory.
-The example that inspired the definition of ECSDs comes from the Stern sequence $s(n)$, defined recursively by The set of non-negative integers $n$ with the property $s(n) \equiv 0 \mod 3$ is precisely the set of non-negative integers in the component of $G(2n, 8n + 5, 8n-5, 8n + 7, 8n-7)$ containing 0 \cite{ReznickSternArticle}.
+The example that inspired the definition of ECSDs comes from the Stern sequence $s(n)$, defined recursively by (\seqnum{A002487} in the On-Line Encyclopedia of Integer Sequences (OEIS) \cite{OEIS}).
+The set of non-negative integers $n$ with the property $s(n) \equiv 0$ (mod $3$) is precisely the set of non-negative integers in the component of $G(2n, 8n + 5, 8n-5, 8n + 7, 8n-7)$ containing 0 \cite{ReznickSternArticle}.
 Some structural results about ECSDs also imply results about non-standard digital representations of integers, as we will see in Section \ref{components}.

-Previous results about similar directed graphs have been explored by Wipawee Tangjai, who in her 2014 Ph.D. thesis from the University of Illinois at Urbana-Champaign studied primarily $G(3n, 3n+1, 3n+5)$ on the non-negative integers \cite{Tangjai}.
+Previous results about similar directed graphs have been explored by Tangjai, who in her 2014 Ph.D. thesis from the University of Illinois at Urbana-Champaign \cite{Tangjai} studied primarily $G(3n, 3n+1, 3n+5)$ on the non-negative integers.
 She focused on finding properties of the subset of $\N_0$ that were members of the component containing 0, looking at the asymptotic density and blocks of consecutive integers contained in this subset.
-She considered directed graphs only on the non-negative integers, which do not have the same general structure as when considered on all the integers.
-However, questions of the density of components of ECSDs in the integers nonetheless provide an interesting further area of study.
+She considered directed graphs only on the non-negative integers, which do not have the same general structure as when they are considered on all the integers.

+Questions of the density of components of ECSDs in the integers nonetheless provide an interesting further area of study.
+Some ECSDs clearly have stable asymptotic density; for example, each component of the ECSD $G(dn, dn+1, \ldots, dn+d-1)$ has asymptotic density $\frac12$ because one component contains all the positive integers and the other component contains all the negative integers.
+However, for $d\geq 4$, the asymptotic density of the component containing 0 in the ECSD $G(dn, dn+2, dn+3, \ldots, dn+d-1, dn+d+1)$ does not exist.

 In Section \ref{deg1}, we discuss the structure of ECSDs of degree 1, as they behave very differently from ECSDs of higher degree.
 In Section \ref{essentialthms}, we prove several theorems that hold for all ECSDs of degree at least 2.
 In particular, we prove that the number of components in such an ECSD must be finite, and every component must contain exactly one cycle.
 We also find graph isomorphisms between different ECSDs.